 Master of Liberal Arts (ALM) in Extension Studies, field: Biology.

-Biology alumni have gone on to graduate schools in a variety of fields, including bioethics, biomedical sciences, biomedical forensic sciences, chronic disease epidemiology, education, medical/veterinary sciences, neuroscience, oncology, and pubic health at top research universities.
+Biology alumni have gone on to doctoral programs in a variety of fields, including bioethics, biomedical sciences, biomedical forensic sciences, chronic disease epidemiology, education, medical/veterinary sciences, neuroscience, oncology, and pubic health at top research universities.

 Average Courses Each Semester

 Getting Started: Admissions and Degree Requirements

 At Harvard Extension School, your admission is based largely on your performance in three specific Harvard Extension courses that you complete before submitting an application.

 To get started, we invite you to explore the degree requirements, confirm your initial eligibility, and learn more about our unique “earn your way in” admissions process.

 Cost and Financial Aid

 Affordability is core to our mission.
 When compared to our continuing education peers, it’s a fraction of the cost.

 |Average Total Cost||$35,760|